Recruitment and vetting policy

 Adult volunteers - means anyone over 18 years of age who gives their time to Girlguiding without being paid.
 This covers all volunteering roles within Girlguiding – including those involving working directly with members and those involving no direct contact with members.
-An adult volunteer may also be a member of Girlguiding which means that they must pay a subscription.
+An adult volunteer may also be a member of Girlguiding which means that a subscription is paid.

-Recognised volunteer - means an adult volunteer who is not a member, performing any role with Girlguiding.
+Recognised volunteer – means an adult volunteer who is not a member, performing specific roles with Girlguiding.
 This includes occasional roles.

 Adult member – means anyone over 18 years of age who is a member of Girlguiding.